caddickzac/CognitiveTestsProcessors/README.md

 ```

 ## Usage
 Each of the processing scripts are designed to run within the main Streamlit app.
-To operate an app, navigate to the script's directory and run the following command in your command line:
+To operate the app navigate to the main directory and run the following command in your command line:
 ```bash
 streamlit run CognitiveTestsProcessors.py
 ```